Mediagone/doctrine-specifications/README.md

 _Note:_

-- You'll probably want to create a separate collection for querying single article (eg. `OneArticle`) since specification filters are usually not the same for single or array results.
-Shared filters can be easily added to both collections.
+- You'll probably want to create a separate specification compound for querying single article (eg. `OneArticle`) since specification filters are usually not the same for single or array results.
+Shared filters can be easily added to both compounds.

 ### Debugging

-The `SpecificationCollection` class comes with built-in methods that adds debug oriented specifications to the collection.
+The `SpecificationCompound` class comes with built-in methods that adds debug oriented specifications to the compound.
 - DebugDumpDQL
 - DebugDumpSQL